interagent/prmd/README.md

 $ prmd doc <combined schema>
 ```

-You can also prepend files to the documention with -p or --prepend:
+You can also prepend files to the documentation with -p or --prepend:

 ```console
 $ prmd doc -p header.md,overview.md <directory or schema>